Time-restricted eating – a detailed intermittent fasting guide

 Insulin resistance

 Someone with insulin resistance is burning predominately glucose on the cellular level, and they rarely get the opportunity to burn any body fat.
-When these people run out of glucose from their last meal, instead of easily transitioning over to the fasted state to burn fat, it appears that they become hungry for more glucose (from carbohydrates) since their cells have decreased capacity for mobilizing and burning fat for energy.6 This pattern can start a cycle of eating every few hours, raising glucose and insulin, and then eating more when when blood sugar drops.
+When these people run out of glucose from their last meal, instead of easily transitioning over to the fasted state to burn fat, it appears that they become hungry for more glucose (from carbohydrates) since their cells have decreased capacity for mobilizing and burning fat for energy.

 But the average overweight person is used to being in the fed state, has very little practice in the fasted state, and is continually burning glucose rather than fat at the cellular level.
-They have insulin resistance, which is both caused by and also leads to chronically high insulin levels, which promotes fat storage and suppresses fat mobilization from the adipocytes (fat cells).8 They even have changes in the mitochondria, or tiny energy factories inside the cells.
+They have insulin resistance, which is both caused by and also leads to chronically high insulin levels, which promotes fat storage and suppresses fat mobilization from the adipocytes (fat cells).

 A good analogy is that of a tanker truck on the freeway filled with oil.
 If the tanker truck runs out of gas it stops moving, despite the fact that it has 10,000 gallons of potential fuel on board.
 Why?
 Because it prefers to run on refined gas and is incapable of burning the stored oil for fuel.